Melloss/ethio_numbers/README.md

-`ethio_numbers` package used to convert Arabic number to Amharic or Afaan Oromo text upto decillion (10^33) number.
+`ethio_numbers` package used to convert Arabic number to Amharic, Afaan Oromo or Tigrigna text upto decillion (10^33) number.

 ## Features

 * Number to Amharic Text.
 * Number to Afaan Oromo Text.
+* Number to Tigrigna Text.
 * Monetize Number to Amharic Text.

 ## Getting started